 Chronic sinusitis is a pain — literally.
 It’s usually managed with over-the-counter medications, including sinus rinses, decongestants, nasal sprays and other measures.
 Some people seek relief with sinus surgery, which has evolved over the years to become a more common and less invasive procedure.

-Dr. Keith Jackson, an otolaryngologist (ENT) affiliated with Sharp Community Medical Group, answers some common questions about treatment for chronic sinusitis.
+Dr. Keith Jackson, an otolaryngologist (ENT) formerly affiliated with Sharp Memorial Hospital, shares answers to common questions about treatment for chronic sinusitis.

-Chronic sinusitis is an inflammation and infection of one or all of the paired sinus cavities in your face and head that typically will last more than 12 weeks.
+Chronic sinusitis is an inflammation and infection of one or all of the paired sinus cavities in your face and head.
+The inflammation typically lasts more than 12 weeks.
 The sinus cavities produce mucus, and when the openings that drain into the nose get blocked, infection can result.
-Some infection is of short duration (acute), but others can last for many months and do not respond to antibiotics completely.
+Some infections are of short duration — these are acute infections — but others can last for many months and do not respond to antibiotics completely.

 Facial pain, pressure, colored nasal discharge, cough and fatigue are common symptoms.
 This is the classic presentation of chronic sinusitis.